PoorHttp/PoorWSGI/doc/documentation.rst

     def text_message(req):
         return "Hello world!", "text/plain"

-The first argument can be still generator.
+The first argument can still be a generator.

 .. code:: python